carnarez/polars-unpack/README.md

-**Automatic JSON unpacking to [`Polars`](https://pola.rs) `DataFrame` or `LazyFrame`.**

-With this little package we increase the capabilities offered by `Polars` with the introduction of both a JSON schema parser, and an automated unpacking method available for both `DataFrame` or `LazyFrame`.
+With this little package we increase the capabilities offered by [`Polars`](https://pola.rs) with the introduction of both a JSON schema parser, and an automated unpacking method available for both `DataFrame` or `LazyFrame`.

-The initial use case is succintly illustrated as follows: by providing a schema written in the following `Polars`-flavoured pseudo-code
+The initial use case can be succinctly illustrated as follows: by providing a schema written in the following `Polars`-flavoured pseudo-code...

 ```text
 column: Utf8